avigewirtz/avigewirtz.github.io-/gcc-build-process/page-1.md

 ### Preprocessing Stage

 The build process begins with preprocessing.
-We can invoke the preprocessor with the following commands:
+We can invoke the preprocessor on our example program with the following commands:

 ```bash
 gcc217 -E tescircle.c > testcircle.i